Frequently Asked Questions

 When will I be informed about the status of my application?

-All visiting student applicants will be notified of the Selection Committee's decision by email by mid-February.
+All visiting student applicants will be notified of the Selection Committee's decision by email by mid-March.

 Why does the application ask about racial/ethnic identities, disabilities, or disadvantaged backgrounds?